-Judging from all the data I’ve given to Netflix, I’d blame them for not suggesting this show to me - Fargo.
+Judging from all the data I’ve given to Netflix for their machine learning algorithm, I’d blame them for not suggesting this show to me - Fargo.

-I remember reading the phrase “black comedy” on Wikipedia, but I didn’t find myself laughing any moments of the show.
+I remember Wikipedia uses “black comedy” to describe this show, but I didn’t find myself laughing at any moments of the show.
 It’s dark, patient, and tense.
 And of course, I love it!

 Lester Nygaard (Martin Freeman)… the protagonist (or antagonist, or turn-to-be antagonist).
 You started off by rooting this mistreated guy.
 His wife always compares him to his brother, hinted she might have married to the wrong one.
 The sudden encounter with his high school nightmare - the bully, and found out the bully actually had a one-time affair with his wife, and then indirectly broke his nose.
 The low self-esteem that needed those “inspiring and positive” quotes hung on the wall to constantly remind him: “what if you’re right, and they’re wrong?”
 You see the struggling and desperation of Lester.

 Then he bumped into a mysterious stranger of the town, after sharing his misery story, the guy offered him a yes-and-no question: “Do you want that bully to die?”
 From that moment, Lester’s life changed completely.

 I enjoyed this show very much.
 The gradually built-up tension and fear took my breath away.
 There were moments I sensed violence but nothing happened, and the next scene, boom, and blood.